Box-office Mourinho center of attention again in EPL

 So began a chain of events that offered another illustration of why the Manchester United manager remains the biggest box-office draw in English soccer.

-In a tempestuous ending to United's 2-2 draw at Chelsea on Saturday, Mourinho leapt up and attempted to confront Chelsea technical assistant Marco Ianni before being held back by security staff and members of his own coaching team.
+In a tempestuous ending to United's 2-2 draw at Chelsea on Saturday, Mourinho leapt up and attempted to confront Chelsea technical assistant Marco Ianni.
+But he was held back by security staff and members of his own coaching team.

 Chelsea fans reacted by aiming vitriol and abuse from the stands at Mourinho, the man who oversaw the most successful period in the London club's history.
 Mourinho's post-match response?
 To walk onto the field and hold three fingers up to the home support, signifying the three Premier League titles he won across two spells in charge of Chelsea.